andrewfhou/mweepigeon-landing/_posts/2025-06-30-EOE-lore-notes.md

 - **Alabile**.
 A singularity-resistant metal. used by monoists for armor. able to defer/delete attacks upon it, releasing them when too damaged to store
 	- => alabaster? ablative? a-labile (not liable [to change])?
+- **Armor fati**.
+Fate's Armorer
+	- => A play on the latin "amor fati", meaning "love of fate"; instead implying "armor of fate"
 - **Anstruth**.
 Blasphemy
 	- => Anathematic truth, anathematic reality.
 Falsehood, reality warped by the artifact
 - **Bladiator**.
 Hardlight blade that can emit blasts of energy